Last Updated 5 days ago

 Chennakesava Temple, Belur, Karnataka

 The Chennakesava Temple is a magnificent Hindu temple dedicated to Lord Vishnu, located in the town of Belur in the Hassan district of Karnataka, India.
+In the race for the top 100+ most ancient temples in India, The Chennakesava Temple, Belur, Karnataka stands at the 11th position.
 Here are some details about this exquisite temple

 The Chennakesava Temple stands as a testimony to the artistic and architectural brilliance of the Hoysala dynasty and continues to be a symbol of cultural heritage and religious devotion in Karnataka.
 It remains a must-visit destination for history enthusiasts, art lovers, and spiritual seekers alike.